 SciFinder Scholar is the premiere chemistry bibliographic and reference research tool.
 Subject coverage includes chemistry, biomedical sciences, engineering, materials science, agricultural science and more.
 Substance coverage includes alloys, coordination compounds, minerals, mixtures, polymers, salts and sequences.
 Search by topic, author, company, substance name, as well as by chemical structure, substructure or reaction.

 This database also provides access to the MEDLINE, 1958 to present, for citation linking and journal table of contents.

 Please contact Col. Janet Holly, Reference Librarian, for registration information.

 These databases provide full-text access to journals in science and technogy including chemistry:

 Access to full-text articles will be indicated by html and PDF icons within each bibliographic citation when you use the library databases.

-If you have problems accessing full-text articles or requesting an interlibrary loan, see a Reference Librarian.
+If you have problems accessing full-text articles or requesting an interlibrary loan, see a Research and Instruction Librarian.

 Find the Journal Locator on the library's home page under Quick Links.